kashi618/Atlas-of-Thoughts/College/Modules/Algorithm Design and Problem Solving/Recursion.md

 ---
 When a function repeatedly calls upon itself, either directly or indirectly

+## What Does Recursion Need
+- Base case
+-

 ## Examples of Recursive Algorithms
 [[Recursive Factorial Algorithm]]
 [[Recursive Exponents Algorithm]]